SimplyPhy/React-Devotion/README.md

 I'd like to build something more comprehensive and dynamic in the future, but in the meantime, feel free to message me with inquiries about it.

 #### Primary Components:
-React, JSX, CSS3 animations, flexbox, spritesheets
+React, JSX, Gulp, CSS3 animations, flexbox, spritesheets

 #### Software Used:
 Photoshop, Affinity Photo, Sublime Text 3, Git, ImageOptim, Paletton